anuket-project/anuket-specifications/doc/gov/chapters/chapter01.md

 This document is intended for use by CNTT Task Force's new and existing contributors, participants, associated organizations, and, as an open-source community following the GSMA and LFN Anti-Trust Policies and Creative Commons Licensing, the public at-large.

-This document is not intended to be used to define any technical specifications, definitions, requirements, testing, certifications, or lab platforms developed by CNTT.
+This document does not define any technical specifications, definitions, requirements, architectures, testing, certifications, or lab platforms.

 <a name="1.3"></a>
 ## 1.3 Operational Scope